Experts forecast a dramatic resurgence of the hospitality industry in 2021-2022

 The hospitality industry has a lot of moving parts geared towards creating great guest experiences.
-And the marketing of a property is certainly no exception.
+And the marketing of a property or club is certainly no exception.
 There’s the front desk, the guest rooms, and even specialized events.
 Not to mention loyalty programs to run and seasonal programming to attend to.
 From this standpoint, your print and promotional product needs are vast.
 And they may not all fit within your marketing team’s bandwidth.
 Not to worry, there are print professionals out there who specialize in meeting your needs.
 This article will break down the essential print items every property should have - everything from the front desk to the in-house spa.
 So keep reading to learn the ins and outs of print in the hospitality industry.

 Your front desk area is your customer service hub.
 It is the first place your guests visit and will likely be the place they gain their first impressions of your brand, your standards, and the key features of your property.
 Some of the best printed items to stock this area with include: Key Packs & Room Keys, Stationery, Property Management Forms, and Property Maps.
 Let’s take a closer look at each one.

 Key Packs & Room Keys: Until keyless entry permeates the market, room keys and key holders and folders will remain essential items for hotel staff at the front desk.
 Remember that this is the one print item that stays with your guest the longest.
 So give it the attention it deserves.
 Revisit the proverbial drawing board and add some pizzazz to those key packs.
 Guests appreciate a print piece that is both thoughtful and that conveys information in an up-to-date way.
 Think QR codes, helpful maps, and promotional discounts in line with your audience.